rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.6-trees.md

 ![](../../.gitbook/assets/trees.jpeg)

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with what a tree data structure is
+* understand the python implementation of a tree data structure
+* be familiar with the different tree traversal algorithms
+* be familiar with the time and space complexity of tree traversal algorithms

 ## Introduction

 Trees are a common data structure used to represent hierarchical data, often seen in DS\&A problems.
-Trees are essentially linked lists where nodes are ordered from top to bottom instead of left to right, and each node can have more than 1 subsequent node, called **"child nodes"** in trees.
+Trees are essentially linked lists where nodes are oriented from top to bottom instead of left to right, and each node can have more than 1 subsequent node, called **"child nodes"** in trees.
 Each child node can only have 1 **"parent node"**, and nodes with no child nodes are called **"leaf nodes"**.
 Nodes in trees generally contain a data payload (e.g. a number), and pointers to each respective child node.

 ## Helpful Resources